veritaserum27/CosmosIntegratedCacheTest/docs/ExploringCosmosWithIntegratedCache.md

 ## Conclusion

-The simplification of application architecture is what I like the most about Cosmos DB with integrated cache.
+The simplification of application architecture is what I like the most about Azure Cosmos DB with integrated cache.
 It's convenient to be able to simply write Cosmos queries and know that cache hits and misses are handled automatically.
-For usage patterns involving a high volume of *repeated* requests, serverless Cosmos DB with integrated cache can serve thousands of requests per second without a corresponding high Request Unit charge.
-The dedicated gateway costs can be predicted in advance, which can result in overall lower Cosmos DB charges as compared to a serverless Cosmos DB *without* an integrated cache.
-I look forward to additional features the Cosmos DB product team may develop to make this an even more robust product.
+For usage patterns involving a high volume of *repeated* requests, Azure Cosmos DB with integrated cache can serve thousands of requests per second without a corresponding high Request Unit charge.
+The dedicated gateway costs can be predicted in advance, which can result in overall lower Cosmos DB charges as compared to a Azure Cosmos DB *without* an integrated cache.
+I look forward to additional features the Azure Cosmos DB product team may develop to make this an even more robust product.